Spin-Torque Generation in Topological-Insulator-Based Heterostructures: TI/FM bilayer

 i.e., both components oscillate and decrease exponentially, see Figure \ref{fig:spin}.

-Figure~\ref{fig:torque}(a) shows the torque as a function of the FM layer thickness $d$.
-The torque is given by the spatial change of the spin current compensated by the spin relaxation,
+Figure~\ref{fig:torque} shows the integrated torque as a function of the FM layer thickness $d$.
+Assuming the spin angular momentum to be a good quantum number, the torque is given by the spatial change of the spin current compensated by the spin relaxation,